Thursday, March 30, 2023

 The Ducati Supersport is probably around as fast as a Ducati 916 which makes sense as they produce very similar power and weigh pretty much the same.

-The 916 was the pinnacle Ducati in its day, still handles as good as anything but is just average in a straight line compared to many later machines and would be beaten even by an 848.
+The 916 was the pinnacle Ducati in its day, still handles as well as anything but is just average in a straight line compared to many later machines and would be beaten even by an 848.

 Being as fast as a 916 should not put you off because just like the 916 the Ducati Supersport is objectively fast however you look at it and will trounce most sports cars and a very many Supercars at the quarter-mile strip providing that you know what you are doing.